jneidel/lock-me-out/readme.md

 **`gpg - 2.x`:**

-GnuPG is required the encryption of items.
+GnuPG is required for the encryption of items.

 See [jneidel/lock-me-out-api](https://github.com/jneidel/lock-me-out-api/blob/master/bin/install-gpg.sh) for an gpg install script.

+Once installed you can test if gpg is working as intended with: `npm run test gpg`

 ## Test